yttty/isfs/README.md

 python3 test-big.py /mnt/isfs
 ```

+## Technical Details

-## Disk Layout of the ISFS
+### Disk Layout of the ISFS
 The first page (page 0, block 0-7) is empty and unused.
 The second page (page 1, block 8-15) is the superblock area, including superblock metadata and another copy, see below.
 Page 2-49 is the ibmap, page 50-97 is the dbmap.
 Each bit in ibmap or dbmap is used to specify the corresponding inode or data block is in use or not.
 Page 98-99 is the checksum for ibmap and dbmap.
 Page 100-12,387 (12,288 pages in total) is the inode table area, each inode requires 8 integers (32 bytes).
 There are 1,572,864 inodes in total.
 Page 12,388-208,995 (196,608 pages in total) is the data region.
 The size of data region is 196608 pages = 1,572,864 blocks = 805,306,368 bytes = 768 MB Each inode have two direct data block pointers, one indirect pointer and one double indirect pointer.
 Each block is 512 bytes so the max size of a big file is (2+128+128^2) * 512 bytes.
 For directory's data node (files), each entry of file is 32 bytes, the bytes[0-11] are file name, bytes[12-15] are inumber of file (unsigned int) the last bit of byte[31] are the indicator whether the entry is used.
 The max number of file in a directory is (2+128+128^2) * 512/32.

-## About the buffer
+### About the buffer
 The buffer cache use a double-linked list to track the order of usage and a hash table to accelerate search.
 The size of buffer cache is 10446 page * 8 block/page.
 The size of hash table is the nearest prime number which is larger than sqrt(SIZE_BUFFER_CACHE), so the theoretical length of each entry of hash table will be smaller than sqrt(SIZE_BUFFER_CACHE).